UN Security Council to vote on Gaza ceasefire resolution but another US veto expected

-Diplomats at the United Nations said the United States will likely veto the effort, as they have done for similar resolutions in the past year.
+Diplomats at the United Nations said the United States will likely veto the effort, as it has done for similar resolutions in the past year, including the last one in June.

+The expected outcome further highlights U.S. and Israeli isolation on the world stage regarding the nearly two-year war in Gaza.
+The vote comes just days ahead of the annual gathering of world leaders at the U.N.
+General Assembly, where Gaza will be a major topic and where major U.S. allies are expected to recognize an independent Palestinian state.
+It is a largely symbolic move that is vehemently opposed by Israel and the U.S., dividing the Trump administration from close allies including the U.K. and France.

-The resolution, drafted by the council’s 10 elected members who serve two-year terms, goes further than previous drafts to highlight what diplomats call the “ deepening of suffering ” of Palestinian civilians in the nearly two-year war in the Gaza Strip.
+The resolution, drafted by the council’s 10 elected members who serve two-year terms, goes further than previous drafts to highlight what it calls the “ deepening of suffering ” of Palestinian civilians.

-It also reiterates demands in previous resolutions, including for the release of all hostages held by Hamas and other groups following their Oct.
+It also reiterates demands from previous resolutions, including for the release of all hostages held by Hamas and other militant groups following their Oct.
 7, 2023, surprise attack in southern Israel that launched the war in Gaza.

-In opposing similar resolutions since November, the U.S. complained that the demands were not linked to the release of hostages and would only embolden Hamas militants.
+In opposing similar resolutions since November, the U.S. has complained that the demands, including a ceasefire, were not directly linked to the unconditional release of hostages and would only embolden Hamas militants.

 “Israel will continue to fight Hamas and protect its citizens, even if the Security Council prefers to turn a blind eye to terrorism,” he said in a statement Thursday.